Contact Aberdeen City and Aberdeenshire ArchivesContact us

 In addition, you can now access kirk session records for the whole of Scotland from both our searchrooms.
 Following a collaborative project between the National Records of Scotland and the Church of Scotland, digital images of kirk session records can now be viewed online.

 Poorhouse Locations has information about the running of poorhouses, and pictures of some of the poorhouses and alms houses in the North East.
-Much of the general information on this site relates to England, but there is a lot of useful material relating to Scotland and its North East counties particularly in the 'workhouse locations' pages.

 The Scottish Archive Network has a useful set of guides in their Knowledge Base available on their Research Tools page.
 There are links to guides on poor relief in the 'drop down' boxes for records and subjects.